Fidelity National to buy software maker SunGard in $9.1 billion deal

-Financial industry software maker Fidelity National Information Services Inc (FIS.N) has agreed to buy rival SunGard Data Systems Inc for $9.1 billion including debt, in order to get access to Sungard's thousands of lucrative trading and money management clients.
+Financial industry software maker Fidelity National Information Services Inc has agreed to buy rival SunGard Data Systems Inc for $9.1 billion (£5.8 billion) including debt, in order to get access to Sungard's thousands of lucrative trading and money management clients.

 The deal brings to a close one of the longest-held investments in private equity history, and ends preparations by SunGard's owners to take the Wayne, Pennsylvania-based company public.